-According to the findings of Deloitte’s Millennial Survey, Millennials believe the success of a business should be measured in terms of more than just its financial performance; a focus on improving society should be among the most important things it should seek to achieve.
-Millennials are also charitable; 63% of Millennials donate to charities, and 43% actively volunteer or are a member of a community organization.
+Digital natives believe the success of a business should be measured in terms of more than just its financial performance; a focus on improving society should be among the most important things it should seek to achieve.

 In many ways, digital natives have an “out with the old and in with the new” mentality with respect to the workplace.
-Ready to shake up the business world as they know it, digital natives will bring their expertise of technology and appetite for social good into this new era of work.
-Apprehensions of lacking “life skills” run rampant as more Millennials come of age; however, in a broader sense, this next generation of business workers and leaders has a host of admirable qualities that will be catalysts for positive change.
+Ready to shake up the business world as they know it, digital natives will bring their expertise in technology and appetite for social good into this new era of work.

-Pew Research encourages us that while Millennials are often defined as one of the most self-confident generations (not surprising given their size) they retain a healthy respect for their elders.
+While Millennials especially are often defined as one of the most self-confident generations (not surprising given their size) they retain a healthy respect for their elders.
 By acknowledging that older generations are known for their work ethic, moral values, and respect for others, Millennials understand that they still have much to learn.
-In these transitional years as Millennials rise in the ranks, many would greatly benefit from mentoring by their superiors.
+In these transitional years, as Millennials rise in the ranks, many would greatly benefit from mentoring by their Gen X and Boomer superiors.
 By supporting open, transparent, and inclusive leadership, the next generation of leaders can learn from the example of the current generation.

-- What are some other ways Millennials are impacting/will impact the workplace?
+- What are some other ways digital natives are impacting/will impact the workplace?